csmsoftware/Programming-for-data-analysis-tutorial-Matlab-R-Python/README.md

 ## Iteration

 In imperative languages, iteration is a process whereby blocks of code can be repeated.
-In the code below, we set a counter, test it's value, and if it's less than 5, we run the conditional block.
+In the code below, we set a counter, test its value, and if it's less than 5, we run the conditional block.
 At the end of the block we increment the counter.
 This will result in the code being run 5 times.

 ```